 The Lottery has entered into various contracts for services to be rendered relating principally to the operation of the Lottery's games.
-Under the gaming systems vendor contracts, the Lottery is committed to the vendors.

-The Lottery is committed to 5.371% of online sales to its central system provider through February 2018 and 5.6% of instant sales through January 2018.
-For video lottery, the Lottery is committed to 1% to the central system provider through February 2018 and a range of 5.5% to 7.0% to the video lottery terminal providers through October 28, 2018.
-For video lottery terminals classified as electronic table games, the Lottery is committed to 10% to Bally/Shufflemaster through January 2, 2016 and 11% to Spielo through December 15, 2015, for roulette.
+Under the gaming systems contract the Lottery is committed to 5.4371% of draw game sales, 9.95% of Keno sales, 1% of video net gaming revenue, and 25% of net win for charitable gaming video machines to its central system provider through February 2018.
+For the instant sales and services contract, the Lottery is committed to 5.6% of instant sales through January 2018.
+For video lottery terminals, the lottery is committed to a range of 5.5% to 7.0% to video lottery vendors through October 28, 2018.
+For video lottery terminals classified as electronic table games (ETG), the Lottery is committed to a range of 7% to 20% through March 15, 2021.
+For sports lottery, the Lottery is committed to 15.625% of track venue net revenue and 25% of retailer net revenue through the 2018-2019 sports season.

-Required Supplementary Information

-Schedule of Proportionate Share of the Net Pension Liability and Contributions
+Delaware State Lottery Required Supplementary Information Schedule of Proportionate Share of the Net Pension Liability and Contributions

-Proportionate Share of the Net Pension Liability Actuarial valuation date Ju ne 30, 2014 Lottery's proportion of the net pension liability 0.1407% Lottery's proportion of the net pension liability - dollar value \$ 518,009 Lottery's covered employee payroll \$ 2,589,613 Lottery's proportionate share of the net pension liability as a percentage of its covered employee payroll 20.00% Plan fiduciary net position as a percentage of the total pension liability 95.80% Contributions Contractually required contributions \$ 244,307 Contributions in relation to the contractually required contributions 244,307 Contribution excess (deficit) \$ Lottery's covered employee payroll \$ 2,589,613
+Proportionate Share of Net Pension Liability

+Actuarial valuation date 6/30/2015 6/30/2014 Lottery's proportion of the net pension liability 0.1370% 0.1407% Lottery's proportion of the net pension liability - dollar value \$ 911,588 \$ 518,009 Lottery's covered employee payroll \$ 2,555,038 \$ 2,589,613 Lottery's proportionate share of the net pension liability as a percentage of its covered employee payroll 35.7% 20.0% Plan fiduciary net position as a percentage of the total pension liability 92.7% 95.8% Contributions Contractually required contributions \$ 244,307 \$ 245,999 Contributions in relation to the contractually required contributions \$ 244,307 \$ 245,999 Contribution excess (deficit) \$ - \$ - Lottery's covered employee payroll \$ 2,555,038 \$ 2,589,613 Contribution as a percentage of covered employee payroll 9.56% 9.50%

 In accordance with GASB Statement No. 68, this schedule has been prepared prospectively as the above information for the preceding years is not readily available.

-This schedule will accumulate each year until sufficient information to present a ten-year trend is available.
+This schedule will accumulate each year until sufficient information to present a ten year trend is available.